I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdfiotargetquerytargetproperty.md

 ## -remarks
 Before drivers receive device property data, they typically call the <b>WdfIoTargetQueryTargetProperty</b> method to obtain the required buffer size.
 For some properties, the data size can change between when the required size is returned and when the driver calls <b>WdfIoTargetQueryTargetProperty</b> again.
 Therefore, drivers should call <b>WdfIoTargetQueryTargetProperty</b> inside a loop that executes until the return status is not STATUS_BUFFER_TOO_SMALL.

-Instead of calling <b>WdfIoTargetQueryTargetProperty</b>, your driver can call <a href="wdf.wdfiotargetallocandquerytargetproperty">WdfIoTargetAllocAndQueryTargetProperty</a>, which allocates a buffer and places the property information in the buffer.
+Instead of calling <b>WdfIoTargetQueryTargetProperty</b>, your driver can call <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetallocandquerytargetproperty.md">WdfIoTargetAllocAndQueryTargetProperty</a>, which allocates a buffer and places the property information in the buffer.

-For more information about <b>WdfIoTargetQueryTargetProperty</b>, see <a href="wdf.obtaining_information_about_a_general_i_o_target">Obtaining Information About a General I/O Target</a>.
+For more information about <b>WdfIoTargetQueryTargetProperty</b>, see <a href="https://msdn.microsoft.com/70ae920e-de2d-4014-bae4-74058b26e7c0">Obtaining Information About a General I/O Target</a>.

-For more information about I/O targets, see <a href="wdf.using_i_o_targets">Using I/O Targets</a>.
+For more information about I/O targets, see <a href="https://msdn.microsoft.com/77fd1b64-c3a9-4e12-ac69-0e3725695795">Using I/O Targets</a>.

 The following code example obtains a device's <b>DevicePropertyUINumber</b> property.
-The example calls <b>WdfIoTargetQueryTargetProperty</b> instead of <a href="wdf.wdfiotargetallocandquerytargetproperty">WdfIoTargetAllocAndQueryTargetProperty</a> because the length of a UI number is known.
+The example calls <b>WdfIoTargetQueryTargetProperty</b> instead of <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetallocandquerytargetproperty.md">WdfIoTargetAllocAndQueryTargetProperty</a> because the length of a UI number is known.

 ## -requirements